‘Linux has travelled far beyond the data centre – farther than anyone could have expected’

-With Linux turning the ripe old age of 25 today — halfway to its midlife crisis — I figured: why not make one of those kooky tie-in listicles that are popular on other websites?
+With Linux now more than 25 years old — halfway to a midlife crisis — I figured: why not make one of those kooky tie-in listicles popular on other websites?

 25 Linux Powered Things